panic attacks

 • Drinking too much fluid with a meal which can dilute stomach acid and digestive enzymes (one cup with a meal is sufficient)

-These behaviours put strain on your stomach and intestines in their attempt to properly digest and assimilate food.
+These behaviors put strain on your stomach and intestines in their attempt to properly digest and assimilate food.
 This increases stress in two ways:

 • Directly through indigestion, bloating, and cramping.